SvenBecker/pgtaa/README.rst

 `config.py <pgtaa/config.py>`_ file a new config file `mod_config.json` will be created.
 If you want to go back to the default setting just delete that config file.
 Changes to the data basis can also been made through the `config.json` file but it is not recommend.
-Otherwise you have to retrain the supportive prediction models.
+Otherwise you have to train the supportive prediction models again.

 .. image:: images/preview.gif